Define Auth challenge Lambda trigger - Amazon Cognito

 challengeName

-One of the following challenge types: CUSTOM_CHALLENGE, SRP_A, PASSWORD_VERIFIER, SMS_MFA, DEVICE_SRP_AUTH, DEVICE_PASSWORD_VERIFIER, or ADMIN_NO_SRP_AUTH.
+One of the following challenge types: CUSTOM_CHALLENGE, SRP_A, PASSWORD_VERIFIER, SMS_MFA, EMAIL_OTP, SOFTWARE_TOKEN_MFA, DEVICE_SRP_AUTH, DEVICE_PASSWORD_VERIFIER, or ADMIN_NO_SRP_AUTH.

-When your define auth challenge function issues a PASSWORD_VERIFIER challenge for a user who has set up multifactor authentication, Amazon Cognito follows it up with an SMS_MFA challenge.
-In your function, include handling for input events from SMS_MFA challenges.
-You don't need to invoke the SMS_MFA challenge from your define auth challenge function.
+When your define auth challenge function issues a PASSWORD_VERIFIER challenge for a user who has set up multifactor authentication, Amazon Cognito follows it up with an SMS_MFA, EMAIL_OTP, or SOFTWARE_TOKEN_MFA challenge.
+These are the prompts for a multi-factor authentication code.
+In your function, include handling for input events from SMS_MFA, EMAIL_OTP, and SOFTWARE_TOKEN_MFA challenges.
+You don't need to invoke any MFA challenges in your define auth challenge function.

 Important